alarm-redist/fifty-states/analyses/OH_cd_2020/doc_OH_cd_2020.md

 We sample 5,000 districting plans for Ohio.
 We begin by sampling plans in Cuyahoga county to generate a VRA district with BVAP at least 40%.
 Then we sample the remaining districts.
-We apply a Gibbs constraint to discourage multiple splits (a penalty of 100.0 for 3 splits, and 3.0 for 2 splits) We apply a Gibbs constraint to discourage splitting Columbus (a penalty of 0.5 per spliting district) We use population tempering of 0.01 to encourage efficiency.
+We apply a Gibbs constraint to discourage multiple splits (a penalty of 100.0 for 3 splits, and 3.0 for 2 splits) We apply a Gibbs constraint to discourage splitting Columbus (a penalty of 0.5 per splitting district) We use population tempering of 0.01 to encourage efficiency.